If your child has glue ear, it means there is fluid in the space behind the ear drum. The main symptom of glue ear is reduced hearing.

-- The blockage may be caused by a cold, blocked nose, swollen adenoids, allergies or tobacco smoke.
+- Glue ear may be caused by a cold, blocked nose, swollen adenoids, allergies or tobacco smoke.

 - It's most common in young children but can occur in adults.
 Glue ear can affect one or both ears and is easily missed as there is little or no pain.

-- It usually gets better without treatment but sometimes can cause mild to moderate hearing loss.
-Hearing loss for prolonged periods of time during the early years may affect speech and language development
+- Sometimes glue ear can cause hearing loss.
+Hearing loss for prolonged periods of time during the early years may affect speech and language development.

-- If you think your baby or child has glue ear, or you are worried about their hearing, take them your doctor, practice nurse or mobile hearing clinic.
+- If you think your child has glue ear, or you are worried about their hearing, take them your doctor, practice nurse or hearing clinic.

 What are the symptoms of glue ear?

+The most important symptom of glue ear is hearing loss.
 Glue ear is usually painless, so you may not know there’s a problem.
-The most important symptom is hearing loss.
 Adults may notice a blocked feeling or reduced hearing similar to wearing ear plugs.

-Children may not be able to express their hearing loss.
+Children may not be able to tell you they can't hear.
 Signs to watch out for include:

 - not showing interest in sounds